 to reconstruct the current form of the table by issuing the

 shows clauses such as numeric precision,

 CHARACTER SET that are

-sometimes added behind the scenes, and you might otherwise leave
+sometimes added behind the scenes, which you may want to leave out

-out when cloning the table on a new system or setting up foreign
+when cloning the table on a new system or setting up foreign key